Shettland/Scripts/README.md

 ### pipeline.sh

-A pipeline to run trimmomatic and trinity over all the paired-end found in given directory or subdirectories.
+A pipeline to run trimmomatic and trinity over all the paired-end samples found in a given directory or subdirectories.

 ### lengther.sh